 - A Non-Competing Renewal, also known as a Continuation, is a request for funding for the second or subsequent budget periods of a grant within an awarded project period.
-The recommended funding level for each subsequent year was set is normally established in the initial award and therefore is not an open competition for funding.
+The recommended funding level for each subsequent year was set in the initial award and therefore is not an open competition for funding.

 - Notice of Expiration LetterTop ↑

 - A letter sent by GCA to the department administrator 30 days before budget expiration requesting information for final closeout and indicating the final action date.

 - Object CodesTop ↑

 - The University of Washington Financial Accounting system (FAS) uses codes and categories track all expenditures.
 Object codes are further incremented into sub-object codes for greater detail.

 - Funds that are unexpended but are encumbered at the end of the funding period to cover the known obligations.
 They are considered

 to be unexpended funds.
 However, if the agency allows, the "obligated" funds and matching encumbrances are carried forward to the

 next funding period.

 - A unit in the Office of Research at the University of Washington which supports and advises the entire academic community in securing external support for sponsored projects and collaborations.
 They review, negotiate, approve, and provide administrative oversight related to proposals and establishment of awards on behalf of the University of Washington in accordance with all applicable policies, and regulations.